 I'll continue to write on Art of Drink, as I'm the proverbial bagholder when it comes to trends.
 I'm the guy who is infinitely optimisitc in the face of overwhelming odds.
 First there was that Corel stock thing, then the whole Movable Type blog platform, and then there is my fondness for Blackberry devices and I love Olympus cameras.
 I'm like the grim reaper of technology.

 I can understand why so many bloggers have retired.
 Much of the low hanging fruit has been plucked off the blogging tree and to retain a readership one must constantly raise the bar.
 After the easy posts, it gradually gets harder to put together an interesting article and there are only so many times you can write a spirit review that states "hints of oak and vanilla" before you become sick of yourself.
 Then there is the fact that you offer your writing for free but still have to deal with those annoying Internet trolls.

 For those that don't have aspirations to become a writer, they can now socialize in a bar with talented bartenders instead of staring at a computer screen visualizing great cocktails.
 It's a lot more fun to drink one.

 I have recieved advice from the ulumni of the cocktail community throughout my blogging tenure which keeps me motivated to write, albeit at a diminished level.
 To paraphrase, they've told me to "do what I do and ignore everything else".
 Good advice.
 I have two young kids who take up a lot of my time, so writing has become much harder for me, but I'll continue to write because I enjoy it.

-Cocktail blogging may be dead, but it did effected change which can been seen in bars all over the world.
+Cocktail blogging may be dead, but it did effected change which can be seen in bars all over the world.
 Long live the cocktail blog!